pcsagan/tethys/README.md

 ## Usage

-To test the module run the `tox` command
+To execute the tests run:

 ```
 tox
 ```

-To test the module scripts run the `foobar` command
+To test the module scripts run:

 ```
 foobar